LTV analysis for Shopify Store - How to calculate LTV? Skip to content

 ltv analysis for shopify store

-What is a good LTV to CAC Ratio
+What is a good LTV to CAC ratio

 It’s not just about knowing what a good lifetime value (LTV) is for your Shopify store, but also understanding the impact of customer acquisition cost (CAC) on LTV.
 CAC encompasses all expenses related to marketing, advertising, and sales, and the higher it is, the longer it takes for a customer to generate a positive return on investment (ROI).